luckyeric666/helloGithub/README.md

 # hello

-This is my first day at very happy MasterRebase JP.
+This is my first day at very happy RebaseMaster JP.